LinusNEP/AppliedMachineAndDeepLearningCourse-AML/README.md

 - If you miss some course content, you can watch recordings of the sessions online.
 - All recordings will be hosted via Moodle at: https://moodle.unileoben.ac.at/course/view.php?id=3082.

-### The Project Work Flow
+### The Project Workflow
 <p align="center">
   <img src="https://github.com/LinusNEP/AppliedMLDL_WS23/blob/main/media/workflow.png" width="100%" />
 </p>

+### Task Presentation, Q & A
+- Introduction to the task:  06.10.2023
+- Motivation & Objectives
+- Research Questions & Related Work
+- Problem & Dataset Description
+- Approach & Methods
+- Results and Discussions
 **Q & A**
   - During the Lecture
   - During office hours
-  - If technical question(s) that involve hardware: come to the lab or schedule an appointment
+  - If technical question(s) that involves hardware: come to the lab or schedule an appointment

 ###  Report and Code
 | Reports | Codes|